 Because the development of this project took place during Covid-19, we decided to use this situation to our advantage.
 With an auto-ethnographic research approach, we wanted to see how social robotic technology can help us in creating and discovering our social patterns and needs.
 We all started with a ‘basic kit’ of technology, a set of (personal) requirements to what's important to support our social need and with a basic setup to communicate over distance with a WiFi Arduino and MQTT broker to create an IoT network of our robots.
 With a button and led lights we signaled to eachother if we were there or not.
 We created a journal format to log our processes of making, living and reflecting over a period of three weeks.
 Every day we discussed and compared our experiences, tinkering away and making adjustments to the hardware and software when necessary.

 The community platform shares our stories, insights and instructions for others to be inspired by.
 And a forum to support these makers and encourage a community of social robot makers to grow.

 To get insights how other people would experience this process we did a co-design session with 5 people over Zoom.
 Here we saw that people enjoyed creating the robots.
 Also we got insights in how to improve the platform and instructions.

-During our personal exploration we gained a lot of meaningful insights.
+Also during our own personal exploration we gained a lot of meaningful insights.
 We would like to invite others to join us in our exploration.
 Visit the website, download the code, get the materials and join the community!